• Skip to primary navigation

 • Leave it for 2 weeks, but you can mix it at least twice a day.

-• When the chopped apples no longer float, it’s the time you can open the hard apple cider.
+• When the chopped apples no longer float, it’s time you can open the hard apple cider.

 • Leave the hard apple cider for 3-4 weeks until the alcohol is transformed into acetic acid.